snap-bit/snap-bit.github.io/_projects/0001-power-from-microbit.md

 #### Beware of short circuits

-Every circuit powered from the micro:bit must include a resistance (which might be a resistor, lamp, motor, integrated circuit, etc.) between the 3V and GND snaps.
-You must be careful not to create "short circuits" (very low-resistance paths across the 3V and GND snaps like on the example below) as this may damage the micro:bit, the snap:bit and other components.
+**Important!** Every circuit powered from the micro:bit must include a resistance (which might be a resistor, lamp, motor, integrated circuit, etc.) between the 3V and GND snaps.
+You must be careful not to create "short circuits" (very low-resistance paths across the 3V and GND snaps like on the example below) as this may damage the micro:bit, the snap:bit and other circuit components.

 ![snap:bit short circuit](../assets/diagrams/power-from-microbit-short.svg)